Accessibility Tools

 • If you smoke it is best to stop or reduce as much as you can.
 If you are diabetic, you will reduce your risk of infection and poor wound healing by keeping your blood sugars stable.
 Please attend all dressing, doctor and hand therapy appointments after surgery.
 You must follow the hand exercises that you have been given to get the best function and recovery following surgery.

 In mild cases where the symptoms were intermittent through the night, the numbness will subside within a few days after surgery.
-If there is weakness or constant numbness before the operation, this can take longer to subside and the hand might not fully recover.
+If there was weakness or constant numbness before the operation, this can take much longer to subside and the hand might not fully recover.

 Improvements can continue up to 1 year.
 If your symptoms fail to improve your surgeon will assess you during the next appointment and advise you.